kokkos/kokkos-tools/src/tools/papi-connector/README.md

 export KOKKOS_PROFILE_LIBRARY=kp_papi_connector.so
 ```

 As implemented in PAPI’s high-level API, default PAPI events are measured if you have not specified any specific events.
-You can specify arbitrary events using the environment variable PAPI\_EVENTS.
+You can specify arbitrary events using the environment variable `PAPI\_EVENTS`.

 ```console
 export PAPI_EVENTS="PAPI_TOT_INS,PAPI_TOT_CYC"